oracle-devrel/technology-engineering/landing-zones/tailored_landing_zones/tailored_landing_zones.md

 ## 4. Other Considerations

-Note that the **alternative for not using the modules on section 2.1 is to code your own solution**, from scratch or reusing existing modules.
+Note that the **alternative for not using the modules in section 2.1 is to code your own solution**, from scratch or reusing existing modules.
 From experience, we strongly recommend not following this path as it provides little value and high effort.
-These modules allow any configuration topology and allow to focus on business resources (workloads) instead of investing time coding to create OCI core resources.
+These modules allow any configuration topology and allow us to focus on business resources (workloads) instead of investing time coding to create OCI core resources.
 In summary, complex customizations with a standard landing zone might imply the following:
 - **Time-consuming**.
 Changing or adapting code to create a new landing zone different than the original is complex and time-consuming.
 This also means that any change to the landing zone will be executed by code and not configurations.
 - **Waste & Late Time-to-Value**.
-The time spent on adapting code, or recoding over and over for the landing/core resources (compartments, groups, policies, network) is time wasted on the workloads, which means late time-to-value.
+The time spent on adapting code, or recording over and over for the landing/core resources (compartments, groups, policies, network) is time wasted on the workloads, which means late time-to-value.
 - **Skills Limitations**.
 IaC Terraform coding skills are not as common as we should expect, which makes these efforts a high challenge to solve.
 - **Limited Scaling**.
 Doing the changes manually works for some tactical solutions, but it will always limit the scaling and day-two operations.
 Note that, for example, CIS LZ creates 100+ OCI resources.